We've teamed up with Future Planet to help SMEs create a more sustainable future and support their business transformation.

 The Scan4Safety evidence report demonstrated that implementing GS1 standards improves patient safety, reduces unwarranted clinical variation, and drives operational efficiencies – delivering better quality and safety in healthcare.

-• Reduction in the average time taken for product recalls, from 8.33 days to less than 35 minutes at Leeds Teaching Hospitals NHS Trust
+Product recall time reduced from 8.33 days to less than 35 minutes